EJones621/surfs_up/README.md

 # surfs_up
-Module 9: Surf's Up with AdvancedData Storage and Retrieval
+Surf's Up with AdvancedData Storage and Retrieval

 ## Project Overview
 The purpose of this project is to determine if a surf and ice cream shop business would do well year-round.
 We do this by reviewing the temperature data for the months of June and December in Oahu, HI.